potsky/laravel-localization-helpers/README.md

 - Laravel 4: `php artisan config:publish potsky/laravel-localization-helpers`
 - Laravel 5: `php artisan vendor:publish`

-Then you can modify the configuration in file `app/config/packages/potsky/laravel-localization-helpers/config.php` (Laravel 4) or `app/config/laravel-localization-helpers.php` (Laravel 5).
+Then you can modify the configuration in file :

+- Laravel 4: `app/config/packages/potsky/laravel-localization-helpers/config.php`
+- Laravel 5: `app/config/laravel-localization-helpers.php`

 Add new folders to search for, add your own lang methods or functions, ...